DEPARTMENT OF THE AIR FORCE

 *** ONLY DO THIS STEP IF YOU ARE SERVING IN THE US NATIONAL GUARD OR US RESERVES ***

-- Have your command fill out the following 2 forms and mail or email them back.
+- Have your command fill out the following 2 forms and mail them back.
 (See addresses at bottom of page.)

 - Example: Guard And Reserve (DD368)

 Public Affairs Release

 - The candidate has to sign his/her name, print his/her name and write the date in the “talent” box.
 Everything else should be left blank.
-Mail the form back to the Prep school address or email it back by 30 June 2014.
-(See address at bottom of page.)
+Bring this form with you to In-processing.

 Association of Graduates Bed and Breakfast